 Science and society continue to define the two most populous groups, but there are conduits of communication between these populations-interstitial groups-enabling communication between Latour's disembodied "minds in vats" and the unwashed and unprepared masses.
 Engineers might not be willing to risk their privilege among the scientific knowledge class, but rhetoric inhabits the space between certainty and ignorance, a place where solutions to specific problems are built.
 This is a realm not of certainty but of probability.
-Between the known and the unknown, between the privileged space of knowledge made in certainty and the space where Usability bridges the gap.
+Between the known and the unknown, between the privileged space of knowledge made in certainty and the space where solutions are desired but not (yet) available, exists a third space.
+This third space is a world of the probable, a place where argument and potential is marshaled into argument, and assessment of risk into probability.
+Usability inhabits the space between the known and the unknown, informing designers and decision-makers, articulating problems and potential.
+And it is not without risk.